For a long time, it has been a matter of discussion about how many words are ideal for a web page in relation to SEO.

 Many of the qualified answers that have been to the question of how many words are ideal for ranking high in the search results have suggested that word count actually does not matter.
 But still, many correlation studies that are put forward actually indicate that there is some correlation between high word count and high rankings.

-But is it now also true in an age that offers machine learning?
-That’s what we want to find out.
+But is it now also true in an age that offers machine learning? – And is there any difference between different kinds of SEO-related copy like blog posts, landing pages, link building text, product pages, etc. That’s what we want to find out.

 A quick Google search also provides a result from Yoast, which suggests that there is a higher chance of rankings in Google if a blog post contains over 1000 words.